bucketco/bucket-javascript-sdk/packages/cli/README.md

 ### `bucket login`

-Log in to your Bucket account.
+Log in to your Reflag account.
 This will authenticate your CLI for subsequent operations and store credentials securely.

 ```bash
 npx bucket login